Adelaide South Australia, Australia Travel Guide

 Adelaide is increasingly vegetarian and vegan-friendly.
 Most restaurants offer clear vegetarian and often vegan options.
 Dedicated vegetarian and vegan cafes exist.
 Use apps like HappyCow for specific recommendations.

 Many restaurants recognize common allergens and offer gluten-free choices.
-Inform staff about dietary needs when placing an order.
+Inform staff about dietary needs when ordering.
 Gluten-free bread alongside pasta are common.

 Halal options are available in areas with larger Muslim communities.
-Jewish-approved food is more limited, often found at specialty shops or by pre-order.
+Jewish-approved food is more limited, often found at specialty stores or by pre-order.

 Practical skills and cultural insight.